dbbrandt/short_answer_granding_capstone_project/capstone_resport.md

 Note: Pretrained embedding are not tested on SageMaker due to time limitations and because they did not prove helpful in local testing.

-*Ngrams*
+*Containment - Ngrams*

 One of the experiments mentioned was to try adding Ngrams to the features.
-This was tested with XGBoost.
+Containment is the degree to which one sentence matches another based on comparision of word or word sequences.

-The ngrams were calclated using the *calculate_containment()* method found in the */similarity.py*.
+As a quick experiment, this was tested with XGBoost.
+The ngrams were calclated using and SKLearn function called CountVectorizer (sklearn.feature_extraction.text CountVectorizer).
+Once instantiated, a CountVector object take the answer and reference answer and calculates the number of words or phrases in common basd on the input value for n.

 Average containment for multiple values of n were calculated and only n1 and n2 were signifiant for the short answers.
 A cross correlation betwen n1, n2 and the label (correct/incorrect) were completed to see how well each correlated.
 A test and train data set was manually created by appending these values to the existing generated train.csv and test.csv.